FAIRmat-NFDI/nomad-distro-dev/README.md

    Resolve any merge conflicts if necessary, and commit the merge.

 4. Push the Updates to Your Fork

    After merging, push the updated branch to your fork on GitHub:

    ```bash
    git push origin main
    ```

-By following these steps, you ensure that your fork stays in sync with the latest changes from the original repository.